FNNDSC/chrisreloaded/README.md

 ## Change log ##

 ### current - **r2.4** ###
+* Search on tags and plugins
+* Tag feeds (and all underlying functionnalities)
+* Drap and Drop/upload files to server
 * Fix connectome PATH issue (cmp not found)

 ### 2013 07 11 - **r2.3** ###